finebits/Authorization.OAuth2/source/Authorization.OAuth2.AuthenticationBroker.Desktop/README.md

 ## Description

-This package contains an authentication broker that can be used in client desktop applications.
+This package contains an authentication broker that can be used in desktop clients.

 ## Dependencies